TobyRogovsky/Pool-Rental/README.md

 # Pool Rental System

 ## Overview
 This project contains a simple SQL schema used to track customers and earnings for a pool rental business.
+Sample rental data is provided separately in `seed_data.sql`.

 ## SQL Requirements
 - Primary key for the table